 Getting the kerfing in place is super easy, and it’s actually kind of fun to work with.
 If you’ve never worked with wood that is bendable before, you’re in for a real treat.

-If you have any questions on how to make an acoustic guitar the series, please leave a comment and I’ll be glad to answer them.
+If you have any questions on how to make an acoustic guitar the series, please Post a Question in the Q&A Forum and I’ll be glad to help.
 Happy building.

 Next Post: How to Make an Acoustic Guitar Part Eleven